 The project scope will dictate your approach and help you better understand the resources you’ll want to allocate to get the job done.

 In some cases, revamping the structure of a website is part of a whole website migration plan, in which case you’ll also want to be prepared for the technical details required for a site move.

 2. Zero In on Your Goals

-Before you start updating your site structure, you’ll want to zero in on what you hope to achieve.
+Before you start updating your site structure, you’ll want to pinpoint what you hope to achieve.

 Figure out how your site fits into the greater landscape of your market and how an architectural upgrade could improve your SEO architecture or other crucial aspects that contribute to the growth of your business.